natritmeyer/site_prism/README.md

 ### Checking that all mapped elements are present on the page

 Throughout my time in test automation I keep getting asked to provide the ability to check that all elements that should be on the page are on the page.
 Why people would want to test this, I don't know.
-But if that's what you want to do, SitePrism provides the `#all_there?` method that will return true if all mapped elements (and sections... see below) are present in the browser, false if they're not all there.
+But if that's what you want to do, SitePrism provides the `#all_there?` method that will return `true` if all mapped items are present in the browser and `false` if they're not all there.

 ```ruby
 @friends_page.all_there? #=> true/false